 The primary focus of this lab is on the development of a functional contextual account of human language and cognition, Relational Frame Theory, and its extension into behavioral, clinical, and evolution science.
 The lab is a vertically integrated scholarly team composed of undergraduates, graduate students, both junior and senior, and myself.
 At times postdoctoral trainees and sabbaticants join us as well.

 Behavioral Systems Analysis, Organizational Behavior Management, & Cultural Behavior Analysis: Ramona A. Houmanfar / Performance System Technologies Lab

 The primary focus of our collaborative team is on the interdisciplinary developments and applications of behavioral systems analysis with an emphasis on verbal and communication networks in organizations.
 This focus has guided our conceptual and experimental work on implicit bias, cooperation, situational awareness, decision making, and value-based governance.
-The outcomes associated with these areas of scholarly work have contributed to our development instructional design technologies and broad-scale training programs in private and public sectors.
+The outcomes associated with these areas of scholarly work have contributed to our development of instructional design technologies and broad-scale training programs in the private and public sectors.

 Experimental Analysis of Behavior: Matthew Locey

 The focus of this lab is on the experimental analysis of choice - particularly between alternatives that differ in reinforcement type, delay, magnitude, and/or probability.
 Current projects include both basic human operant and questionnaire-based studies.
 Planned expansions over the next three years include behavioral pharmacology with rodents and contingency management of gambling and drug use.